Chen-Yang-Liu/PSNet/README.md

 ## Welcome to our repository!

-This repository contains the PyTorch implementation of our PromptCC model in the paper: "Progressive Scale-aware Network for Remote sensing Image Change Captioning".
+This repository contains the PyTorch implementation of the paper: "Progressive Scale-aware Network for Remote sensing Image Change Captioning".

 For more information, please see our published paper in [[IEEE]([https://ieeexplore.ieee.org/document/10271701](https://ieeexplore.ieee.org/document/10283451))]  ***(Accepted by IGARSS 2023)***